ronaldsuwandi/nem12-processor/README.md

 with LinkedBlockingQueue act as the queue in between.
 File is read using BufferedStream approach so that it is memory efficient and no need to load the full file in memory

+Using the producer/consumer approach helps with the performance since consumers are run concurrently

+When processing `src/test/resources/large_nem12_file.csv` using original non-concurrent approach it took about 6minutes 35seconds and when running with the current approach took about 4min 10seconds

+Flow:
 1. When application starts, it first obtain config and setup database connection pool
 2. It then perform 2-pass file loading while maintaining file lock.
 Where the first pass it simply read the input file and verify if the record is all good